-September is considered summer in Venice with a bonus: It’s harvest time and the flowers and vegetables in the Lagoon enjoy a “second spring”.
-That means they are ripe and lush again after the hottest months of the year and the grape harvest, la vendemmia, is taking place.
+Here in Venice, the whole month of September is considered summer with a bonus: It’s harvest time (la vendemmia!) and the flowers and vegetables in the Lagoon enjoy a “second spring”.
+This means they look so lush again after the hottest months of the year have passed, and the wine harvest, la vendemmia, is taking place.

-The vineyards on Sant’Erasmo are called Orto di Venezia.
-2,000 hectar are dedicated to growing a wine consisting of 60% Istrian grapes and 20% Malvasia.
-Venetians celebrate their La Festa del Mosto on Sant’Erasmo every year on the first Sunday of October, and it’s a very lively experience you should participate in !!
+The vineyards on Sant’Erasmo are branded as Orto di Venezia.
+2,000 hectars of land are dedicated to growing a wine consisting of 60% Istrian grapes and 20% Malvasia.
+Venetians celebrate their La Festa del Mosto on Sant’Erasmo every year on the first Sunday of October, and it’s a very lively experience you should absolutely come and see!

-On Sant’Erasmo, you can recognize the Lagoon’s agricultural vocation.
-This is a rather sprawling island, as big in size as Venice (the Rivo Alto island group) is.
-There are wild meadows with blackberry hedges, sorrel, wild chamomile and portulaca, artichoke and other vegetable fields, hothouses and of course vineyards.
+Sant’Erasmo reflects the Lagoon’s long agricultural history: This is a rather sprawling island, of the same size as Venice (the Rivo Alto island group).
+There are wild gardens amidst blackberry hedges, sorrel, wild chamomile and portulaca, artichoke fields, and there are greenhouses to grow vegetables all year long, and of course, the vineyards.

 A bit further to the north from Sant’Erasmo, the golden Doge’s wine grows on the Venissa estate on the island of Marzzorbo.
 The first vendemmia (grape harvest) took place in 2010 after eight years of research and experimenting.
-The Bisol family, supported by the Regione Veneto, recovered ancient vines cultivated during the times of the Republic of Venice, La Vigna Dorogna, the golden doge’s wine.
-Here you can see it, in a glass served at Venissa’s, and it’s a great adventure tasting this wine after five hundred years.
+The Bisol family, supported by Regione del Veneto, cultivates ancient vines rediscovered here by chance in the wild gardens of the northern Lagoon:

-Dorogna wine has got the color of honey and tastes like nectar and amber with a flowery – muscat bouquet.
-Great with risotto all’uva e salicornia – sweet-sour grapes and salicornia herb risotto my grandfather used to make in his youth.
-We’ll share the recipe in the Food Section of our Blog.
+The golden wine has the color of honey and tastes like nectar and amber with a flowery – muscat bouquet.
+Just right with risotto all’uva e salicornia – sweet-sour grapes and salicornia herb risotto that my grandfather used to make when he was young.
+We’ll share this recipe, and more wine stories of the Lagoon, in our upcoming Autumn in Venice online cooking class!

-To cheer you up during winter, we’ll be back with more posts on the Venetian Lagoon, presenting the vocation and secrets of the islands.
-We’ll start with the forgotten garden islands located off Torcello and you’ll see how each part of the Lagoon fulfilled a purpose.
-These aren’t islands “orbiting around Venice”, on the contrary, Venice depends on them for her existence.
-For today, take a look at this short video and its VERY different perspective of the Lagoon.
+We’ll also cover the forgotten garden islands located off Torcello and you’ll see how each part of the Lagoon fulfilled a purpose.
+These aren’t islands “orbiting around Venice”.
+On the contrary, Venice has always depended on them to survive.